ChuaCheowHuan/gym-continuousDoubleAuction/README.md

 1) Better documentation.

-2) More robust tests (add LOB test into test script).

-3) Generalize the environment to use more than 1 LOB.
+2) Generalize the environment to use more than 1 LOB.

-4) Parametric or hybrid action space (or experiment with different types of action space).
+3) Parametric or hybrid action space (or experiment with different types of action space).

-5) Expose the limit orders (that are currently in the LOB or aggregated LOB) which belongs to a particular trader as observation to that trader.
+4) Expose the limit orders (that are currently in the LOB or aggregated LOB) which belongs to a particular trader as observation to that trader.

-6) Allow traders to have random starting capital.
+5) Allow traders to have random starting capital.

-7) Instead of traders(agents) having the same lag, introduce zero lag (Each LOB snapshot in each t-step is visible to all traders) or random lag.
+6) Instead of traders(agents) having the same lag, introduce zero lag (Each LOB snapshot in each t-step is visible to all traders) or random lag.

-8) Allows a distribution of previous winning policies to be selected for trained agents. (training)
+7) Allows a distribution of previous winning policies to be selected for trained agents. (training)

-9) Custom RLlib workflow to include custom RND + PPO policies. (training)
+8) Custom RLlib workflow to include custom RND + PPO policies. (training)

-10) Update current model (deprecated). (training)
+9) Update current model (deprecated) or use default from RLlib. (training)

-11) Move TODO to issues.
+10) Move TODO to issues.

 ---